danielwoodie/fireplace/content/blog/post-1.md

 ### So what?

 You might actually prefer the simpler method of using a flat 8% return and that's totally fine.
-In fact, if you run these bootstrap simulations enough time they should average out to that.
-In these scenarios, you hit your FI number only 50% of the time.
-As you might imagine, using a single value to model market returns can provide a less than precise idea about the range of possibilities when investing.
-Instead, you may want to up your odds and adjust your investing strategy so you're hitting your target closer to 90% of the time -- a bootstrap can help you adjust your strategy.
+In fact, if you run these bootstrap simulations enough time they average out to that.
+In addition to the average convering, you will also get better estimates on upper and lower boundaries of the distribution for possible outcomes.
+For example, using the 8% average you hit your FI number about 50% of the time.
+Instead you may want to aim to hit your target with a higher probability and these simulations can let you know what that might look like.

   </section>
 </main>